asbott/Apparatus/README.md

 # Building
 After cloning the repo, make sure all git modules are initialized and updated:
 `git submodule update --init`
 <br>Then simply generate project files with premake5.
-From the repo directory, run: `premake5.exe vs2019` (windows).
+From the repo directory, run: `premake5.exe vs2019` on windows or `./premake5 gmake2` on unix (replace `vs2019` and `gmake2` with whatever project manager you want).

-I haven't built with anything except visual studio in a while, so it's likely that it won't compile with anything else.
-Definitely won't compile on any other os than windows right now.
+Apparatus should be fully functional on Linux systems using x11.
+Has been tested with Manjaro 20.1.2, compiling with g++ 10.2.0.

 # Showcase
 Runtime management of entites/components (entt backend)